-Bradley, on the other hand, may not have the power of Springer, but he is a Gold Glove-caliber center fielder who can serve as a decent bat at the bottom of the lineup.
+Bradley may not have the power of Springer, but he's a Gold Glove-caliber center fielder who can serve as a decent bat at the bottom of the lineup.

 DJ LeMahieu re-signs with Yankees

-The most recent chatter signaled that the 32-year-old infielder has become impatient with the Yankees’ slow-playing tactics – opening the door for another suitor to come in.
-Except the thing is the Yankees’ negotiation strategy is no different than what is going on around the rest of baseball.
-It is hard to fathom that LeMahieu will find a better deal out there than what the Yankees are offering him.
+The most recent chatter signaled that the 32-year-old LeMahieu has become impatient with the Yankees' slowing-playing tactics – opening the door for another suitor to come in.
+Of course, the Yankees’ negotiation strategy is no different than what's going on around the rest of baseball.
+It's hard to fathom that LeMahieu will find a better deal out there than what the Yankees are offering him.

-Even if another team has a better offer, the Yankees – where LeMahieu prefers to play – would likely match it unless it is substantially higher.
-It is hard to remember the last time the Yankees let their top priority get away, and Brian Cashman is strategically making sure the team does not bid against itself for a middle infielder who turns 33 next summer and could see a decline in the latter half of a five-year contract.
+Even if another team has a better offer, the Yankees – where LeMahieu prefers to play – would likely match it unless it's substantially higher.
+It's hard to remember the last time the Yankees let their top priority get away, and general manager Brian Cashman is strategically making sure the team doesn't bid against itself for a middle infielder who turns 33 next summer and could see a decline in the latter half of a five-year contract.

 Trevor Bauer signs with Angels

-The most publicized free agent of the winter could finally make his highly anticipated decision.
-The reigning NL Cy Young Award winner has not been linked to many teams directly, although he spoke to the Blue Jays recently, but it still feels like the right-hander is most likely headed back home and pitching for the Angels.
+The reigning NL Cy Young award winner, Bauer hasn't been linked to many teams directly, although he spoke to the Blue Jays recently.
+With that in mind, it still feels like he's most likely headed back home to pitch for the Angels.

-Bauer recently outlined the process of his free agency and what he is looking for – which includes a “partnership” with his team to allow him to build his brand on and off the field.
-He also suggested he would want to pitch every fourth day instead of five, which would allow him to make more starts over the year.
+Bauer recently outlined the process of his free agency and what he's looking for – which includes a “partnership” with his team to allow him to build his brand on and off the field.
+He also suggested he would want to pitch every fourth day instead of five, which would allow him to make more starts over the season.

 Winning and money are also factors, but the Angels could check off those boxes as well.
-Albert Pujols’ contract is off the books after this season, giving the Angels plenty of room to add a big contract, plus an ace pitcher may be the missing piece of the puzzle for the Angels to compete in the AL West.
+Albert Pujols’ contract is off the books after this season, giving the Angels plenty of room to add a big contract.
+And an ace pitcher may be the missing piece of the puzzle for the Angels to compete in the AL West.